hashicorp/nomad/website/source/docs/job-specification/artifact.html.md

 ### Download using git

-This example downloads the artifact from the provided github url and places it at `local/repo`, as specified by the optional `destination` parameter.
+This example downloads the artifact from the provided GitHub URL and places it at `local/repo`, as specified by the optional `destination` parameter.

 ```hcl